Bira/octopus-carnival/_drafts/the-last-archivist.md

 missions to recover more documents and artifacts.

-He happened to be out in one of those missions both when Barzilai Thrune first infiltrated the Order, and when he later send a small army to raid and ransack its hideout.
+He happened to be out in one of those missions both when Barzilai Thrune first infiltrated the Order, and when he later sent a small army to raid and ransack its hideout.
 He's the last remaining full member, and they don't know who he is.
 Luck does indeed favor the fool.

 Urist is not just going to lie low, however.
-Among his colleagues was a noble couple of the Victocora family, and he knows they had a son who escaped the horrible events of the Night of Ashes.
+He knows two of his dead colleagues had a son who escaped the horrible events of the Night of Ashes.
 He's going to start by tracking that boy down, and then he'll see if they can do something about this asshole in power.
 He maintains his jolly demeanor but beneath that is a core of good dwarven steel ready to split some fascist heads.

 ## Notes